The purpose of the project is to stabilize the riverbank from erosion that may affect the integrity of the wastewater

 The final project design consisted of riprap bank stabilization to correct the erosion issue and protect from future erosion.
 Construction was completed in the fall of 2023.
 The contractor placed approximately 6,000 tons of rock riprap and associated excavation to create a stable slope.
-The Corps is currently working through closing out the construction contract and will transition the project onto the village for future operation and maintenance.
+St. Paul District is currently working through closing out the construction contract and will be transitioning the project onto the village for future operation and miantiance

 Section 14 of the Flood Control Act of 1946, as amended, Emergency Streambank Erosion or Shoreline Protection, provided authorization for the project.